Chesil Beach: Geomorphology

+Chesil Beach is almost entirely made of stone shingle, and the typical size of stones reduces along the length of the beach.
+It is one of three major shingle beach structures in England, the other two being Dungeness in Kent, and Orford Ness in Suffolk.

+The eastern limit of the beach as clearly defined by cliffs at Portland, but the western limit is more ambiguous.
+Today, the beach is interrupted by the harbour breakwaters of West Bay, and this is commonly taken as the western limit.
+Based on geomorphology, some sources argue that Eype or Golden Cap could be considered the natural western limit of the beach; others use a narrower definition, placing the limit between Abbotsbury and Bexington, on the basis of shingle grading and the beach only having a crest east of this section.

 The origin of Chesil Beach has been argued over for some time, and is often identified as a tombolo.
 Originally it was believed that beach material was from the Budleigh Salterton pebble beds to the west, and later from Portland to the south east.

 Research into the geomorphology of the area has revealed that it is in fact a barrier beach which has "rolled" landwards, joining the mainland with the Isle of Portland and giving the appearance of a tombolo.
 The differences between the pebbles on the beach and nearby sources is now put down to isostatic sea level rise in the Flandrian interglacial.
 Normally, tombolos are created due to the effects of the island on waves (through refraction) and to sediment transport, which usually produces a beach perpendicular to the mainland rather than parallel to it.